awsdocs/amazon-eks-user-guide/doc_source/install-kubectl.md

 This topic helps you to download and install the Amazon EKS\-vended kubectl binaries for macOS, Linux, and Windows operating systems\.
 These binaries are identical to the upstream community versions, and are not unique to Amazon EKS or AWS\.

 **Note**
-You must use a `kubectl` version that is within one minor version difference of your Amazon EKS cluster control plane \.
-For example, a 1\.15 `kubectl` client should work with Kubernetes 1\.14, 1\.15, and 1\.16 clusters\.
+You must use a `kubectl` version that is within one minor version difference of your Amazon EKS cluster control plane\.
+For example, a 1\.15 `kubectl` client should work with Kubernetes 1\.14, 1\.15 and 1\.16 clusters\.

 ------
 #### [ macOS ]